 - Click Create instance.

 - Click the Customize link next in the Machine type section.

 - In the Firewall section, select Allow HTTP traffic.

-- Click the Management, disks, networking, SSH keys link, then click the Networking tab.
+- Click the Management, security, disks, networking, sole tenancy link, then click the Networking tab.

-- Select Create IP address from the External IP dropdown to assign a static IP address.
-Input staticip in the Name field, then click Reserve.
+- Select Create IP address from the External IP drop-down list to assign a static IP address.
+In the Name field, enter

 SSH into the instance